With a MAGA win and a Squad loss, the political middle moves - KESQ

 The larger problem …

 Both Curtis and Gov. Spencer Cox were actually rejected by GOP party activists at the state’s nominating convention but found their way onto the ballot with the help of signature drives.
 Cox has taken more moderate positions on certain issues and was booed at the state GOP convention this year, according to The Associated Press.
-But Cox and Curtis both easily won primaries, which are open to all voters and which essentially determine the winner of statewide contests in a state like Utah.
+But Cox and Curtis both easily won their primaries, which essentially determine the winner of statewide contests in a state like Utah.

 It’s a shame that primary voters are becoming the de facto general election voters in states and districts that lean heavily to one side or the other, according to former Indiana Gov. Mitch Daniels, a Republican who wrote a lament in The Washington Post that most of the country lives in a state with “trifecta” government, where one party controls most of what’s happening at their state level.